wondergrandma/BDS_DATABASE/README.md

 Application is also able to trac who used which command and what was writen in Entry boxes this tracking is provided by logger.

-All informations are printed in seppared file "activity_log.log"
+All informations are printed in seppared file "activity_log.log" - this file is ignored by .gitignore.

 Exaple of logger code: